MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/networkcontroller/Get-NetworkControllerFabricRoute.md

 ```

 ## DESCRIPTION
-The **Get-NetworkControllerFabricRoute** cmdlet gets a network route or all the routes in a specified logical subnet in the Network Controller.
+The **Get-NetworkControllerFabricRoute** cmdlet gets the routes specified for logical subnet children of the logical network objects.
 If you specify a route to get, this cmdlet gets the destination and next hop of the route.
 If you do not specify a route, this cmdlet returns all the routes in the logical subnet.